gardener/test-infra/docs/testrunner/testrunner_run-template.md

   -h, --help                               help for run-template
       --interval int                       Poll interval in seconds of the testrunner to poll for the testrun status. (default 20)
       --k8s-version string                 Kubernetes version of the shoot.
-      --kibana-logging-endpoint string     Kibana endpoint used for logging of the testmachinery cluster.
       --landscape string                   Current gardener landscape.
       --loadbalancer-provider string       LoadBalancer Provider like haproxy.
 Only applicable for Openstack.
       --machinetype string                 Machinetype of the shoot's worker nodes.